projg2/python-guide/distutils.rst

 However, some test suites will not work correctly unless the package has been properly installed via ``setup.py install``.
-This may apply specifically to some plugin systems or packages using the ``pkg_resources`` framework.
+This may apply specifically to packages calling their executables that are created via entry points, various plugin systems or the use of package metadata.

 The ``distutils_install_for_testing`` function runs ``setup.py install``
 into a temporary directory, and adds the appropriate paths to ``PATH`` and ``PYTHONPATH``.

+This function currently supports two install layouts:

-It uses the *home directory* install layout that should satisfy most of the remaining test suites.
+- the legacy *home directory* layout that is enabled via ``--via-home`` parameter,

+- the standard *root directory* layout that is enabled via ``--via-root``.

+The home directory layout historically used to be necessary to fix problems with some packages.
+However, the underlying issues probably went away along with old versions of Python, and the `removal of site.py hack`_ has broken it for most of the consumers.

+The root directory layout is consistent with the one used for the actual install.

+The eclass still defaults to the legacy layout but the default is going to be changed in the near future.
+You are encouraged to explicitly test ``--via-root`` option.
+If your package fails with ``--via-root`` but (miraculously) work with ``--via-home``, please pass that option explicitly.

 .. code-block:: bash

     python_test() {
-        distutils_install_for_testing
+        distutils_install_for_testing --via-root
         pytest -vv --no-network || die "Testsuite failed under ${EPYTHON}" }